 It’s not often easy to find accommodation at “The End” of Long Island as Montauk beaches attract crowds of tourists and New Yorkers every summer.
 Most people rent houses near the best beaches in Montauk for the entire month or even season.
 But there are other accommodation options, including some affordable alternatives.

 - Gurney’s Montauk Resort & Seawater Spa is one of the best places to stay and visit when exploring Montauk.
 It’s a luxurious, fun-filled hotel with breathtaking beach views and vivid nightlife.
 Montauk’s best Spa is located at Gurney’s Montauk Resort.
 The hotel’s 30,000-feet long seawater pool is under renovation but will reopen for the summer 2022 season.
 There are regular workout classes with invited fitness trainers throughout the summer season.
 This chic resort is also perfect for a wedding or romantic getaway.

 - Montauk Manor is an excellent choice if traveling to Montauk by train.
+This is one of our recommended boutique hotels in the Hamptons.
 Located within walking distance from the station, this spacious resort near Kirk Park Beach (1.8 miles away) offers 140 condo-style rooms, ranging from studios to three bedrooms.
 There is a 44-feet outdoor pool, barbeque and picnic areas, spa and wellness center, and three tennis courts.

 - If you are looking for a party scene, The Surf Lodge might be the best option.
 There is no other spot in Montauk offering more concerts, DJ sets, and party options than this coastal gem.
 Don’t expect to have calm, relaxing evenings at this spot – it could get quite loud.
 But if you are ready for celebrity-spotting and yummiest seafood coming fresh off the fishing boats of Montauk Harbor, that’s the place to go.